The 2018 Homeless Count results show a significant increase in the number of persons experiencing…

 Slight Uptick in Long-Term Downward Trend

-On January 24, 2017, Pasadena’s Homeless Count identified 575 individuals experiencing homelessness—a slight 8% increase from 2016, but still a 53% decrease since 2011.
-The uptick was largely due to a 28% rise in the sheltered population, likely influenced by unusually cold and rainy weather.
-The unsheltered count remained stable, dropping slightly from 352 to 347.
+The uptick was driven mainly by a 28% rise in the sheltered population, likely due to unusually cold and rainy weather; the unsheltered count remained stable, dropping slightly from 352 to 347.

 Reductions in Chronic Homelessness